joaohenggeler/eternal-wanderer/Source/README.md

 * `twitter_access_token`: the access token obtained in the [setup guide](#setup-guide). **Must be changed before publishing on Twitter.**

 * `twitter_access_token_secret`: the access token secret obtained in the [setup guide](#setup-guide). **Must be changed before publishing on Twitter.**

+* `twitter_api_wait`: how long to wait after making a request to the Twitter API (in seconds).
+This was added to reduce the chance of being flagged by the Twitter spam algorithm, though it probably doesn't do too much in practice.

 * `twitter_max_retries`: the maximum amount of times to retry a Twitter API request when an unexpected error occurs.